VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Networking/security.md

 There's a reason torrent clients verify the hash automatically, that browsers show a little lock, and that telegram lets users [check their keys with emoji](https://www.slashgear.com/telegram-debuts-voice-calls-uses-emoji-codes-to-verify-security-30480357/).

 Also don't make your users change passwords on a schedule.
-We all hate it, [It's not even recomended anymore](https://pages.nist.gov/800-63-FAQ/#q-b05), and it's just a royal PITA.
+We all hate it, [It's not even recommended anymore](https://pages.nist.gov/800-63-FAQ/#q-b05), and it's just a royal PITA.

 ### …Or that they have a single clue about privacy